bionetslab/grn-nextflow/README.md

 ```
 $(path_to_nextflow)/nextflow run boostdiff.nf
 ```
 The results are saved to `results/`.
+Note that only symlinks to the `work/` folder of nextflow are saved in the `results/` folder.
+If you want to upload your results to a git repository you need to copy the results (with following symlinks) into a folder and upload this folder.
 If you change something in the settings or the run is interrupted use (reuses all the previously performed computations):
 ```
 $(path_to_nextflow)/nextflow run boostdiff.nf -resume